tsathoqqua/limadocs/docs/source/module/m_damage_sink.rst

-.. c:function:: void set_armor_class(int x)
+.. c:function:: void set_armour_class(int x)

 Set the protection of the particular damage sink.  random(class) points of damage will be prevented.

-.. c:function:: int query_armor_class()
+.. c:function:: int query_armour_class()

-Query the current armor class of an object.
+Query the current armour class of an object.
 Higher is better.

 .. c:function:: void set_resist(string type, int amt)

-set_resist(type, amt) specifies that for damage of type 'type', the armor class should be increased by 'amt'
+set_resist(type, amt) specifies that for damage of type 'type', the armour class should be increased by 'amt'

 .. c:function:: void set_resistances(mapping x)

-void set_resistances(mapping) - Set all the resistances an armor possesses.
+void set_resistances(mapping) - Set all the resistances an armour possesses.

 .. c:function:: void set_weakness(string type, int amt)

-set_weakness(type, amt) specifies that for damage of type 'type', the armor class should be decreased by 'amt'
+set_weakness(type, amt) specifies that for damage of type 'type', the armour class should be decreased by 'amt'

 .. c:function:: void set_weaknesses(mapping weak)

-void set_weaknesses(mapping) - Set all the weaknesses an armor possesses.
+void set_weaknesses(mapping) - Set all the weaknesses an armour possesses.

-.. c:function:: int is_armor()
+.. c:function:: int is_armour()

 Returns 1 if the object is a damage_sink.